Tuition and Financial Aid

 Davies Scholars are selected from a pool of talented new students in grades 9 and 10 who demonstrate a desire to embrace Maret’s motto: To Learn is to Live.
 In order to promote a successful transition to Maret, Davies Scholars and their families receive a thorough orientation of all aspects of our upper school.
 Additionally, to ensure optimal class placement, each Davies Scholar is offered supplemental educational testing and receives priority access to the Davies Programs described below.

 This multi-week summer program introduces incoming 9th grade students to the study skills and habits needed to excel in Maret’s challenging, college-preparatory program.
 Students work with Maret faculty in small group settings, reviewing concepts in humanities, mathematics, and science.
 They learn strategies in critical thinking, self-advocacy, and technology to prepare for the coming school year.
 Davies Scholars receive priority enrollment in DEEP at no charge.
-The DEEP program is also open to other current and new Maret ninth graders.
+All newly enrolling 9th graders are invited and encouraged to attend.

 Maret’s class schedules include free time for students to work independently or to meet with teachers.
 Upper School faculty can assist students in managing free time effectively.
 Teachers are also available to meet with students for additional academic support in WorkSpace, a designated on-campus area where students organize course materials, complete assignments, and study.
 Some Maret students and their families secure outside tutors to help with remedial work or organizational strategies.
 Thanks to the Davies Academic Support Program, access to these outside resources is available to Davies Scholars at no cost to the family.